stefanches7/OpenBIDSifier/README.md

-#  Open Data BIDSifier: LLM-based Data format conversion
+#  Open Data BIDSifier: LLM-based BIDSifier and metadata harmonization for non-BIDS datasets

-This is the repository for an exploratory project OpenMind Wranglers, inspired by the accelerating progress of LLMs and their potential to automate format conversion for multi-study neuroimaging and clinical datasets.
+This is the repository for an exploratory project Open Data BIDSifier, inspired by the accelerating progress of LLMs and their potential to automate format conversion for multi-study neuroimaging and clinical datasets.

 ## Motivation